allegro/bigflow/docs/e2e_testing.md

 So what's the difference between the two implementations, when it comes to e2e testing?
 None!
 And that's the great part.

-Both implementations can be tested by exactly the same e2e test.
+Both implementations can be tested by the same e2e test.

 Try it out on your own.
 Save the BigQuery implementation to `btc_aggregates/btc_aggregates_bq.py` module.
 Next, modify the import statement in the `test/btc_aggregates_df_bq.py` test module, to use the BigQuery implementation.